-Next: Assuming you’ve determined that you’re a rule-follower, (either on your own, or by taking my free franchise quiz) you can move to the next part of the Subway franchise purchasing process.
+Next: Assuming you’ve determined that you’re a rule-follower, (either on your own, or by taking my free franchise quiz) you can move to the next part of the purchasing process.

 Have you ever worked in a restaurant?

-The reason I’m asking is that if I was charged with awarding franchises for Subway, food-service experience is something I would prefer to see in my franchise candidates.
+The reason I’m asking is that if I was charged with awarding franchises for Subway, food-service experience is something I wouldpreferto see on your application.

 Notice I wrote the word, “prefer.”

-On the whole, I feel it’s advantageous for people interested in owning a Subway franchise to have food-service experience.
+On the whole, I feel it’s advantageous for people interested in owning a restaurant franchise to have food-service experience.
 The reason: People who have worked in restaurants know how hectic things can get; they also know about (and have experienced) many of the things that can (and do) go wrong during a busy lunch or dinner hour.
-In the food-service business, a bad day is really a bad day.

-On the other hand, if you’ve never worked in food-service, but you’ve managed people and things, I wouldn’t turn you away.
-That’s because Subway owners have to be good managers.
+On the other hand, if you’ve never worked in a restaurant, but you’ve managed people and things, I wouldn’t turn you away.
+That’s because all restaurant owners need to be good managers.

 If so, keep going.

-If not…maybe you shouldn’t be looking into a Subway franchise-or any food franchise.
+If not…maybe you shouldn’t be looking into a food franchise.

 This is where things get interesting.
 And exciting!

-First off, go to the Subway franchise website- http://www.subway.com/en-us/ownafranchise
+First off, go to the Subway franchising website- https://www.subway.com/en-us/ownafranchise

 You’ll see a button that says “Register Your Interest.”
 Go ahead and click it.